-Lecture Dates: Tuesdays, August 29, September 5, 12, 19, 2017.
-From 1:00-4:00 in Founders Hall Auditorium.
-Field Trip: Tuesday, September 26, 2017
+Lecture Dates: Fridays, March 2, 9, 16, 23, 2018, 1:00-4:00 in Founders Hall Auditorium.
+Field Trip: Friday, April 6, 2018, Metropolitan Museum of Art, New York.

-The bus will be leaving from Commuter Parking Lot on Route 44 between Ledgebrook Plaza and Lombard Ford for the next several semesters while the new Joyner Learning Center is being built.
+The bus will be leaving from Commuter Parking Lot on Route 44 between Ledgebrook Plaza and Lombard Ford.
 Field trip required for credit students.
 There will be a non-refundable charge for transportation and museum entrance.
 All monies must be paid by the second class meeting.
 The course is subsidized by the NCC Foundation.